dtikhonov/talks/netdev-0x14/lsquic-slides.md

 # Outgoing packet specification
 - Why ``iovec``?
-  - UDP packet can contain more than one QUIC packet
+  - UDP datagram can contain more than one QUIC packet
   - Packet coalescing

 ```c